repsandcode/goals_tracker/README.md

 ## Distinctiveness and Complexity
 <!-- Why you believe your project satisfies the distinctiveness and complexity requirements, mentioned above. -->
-I developed this app because I could not find a goal/habit tracking app or todo list app that focuses on helping me stick to my goals until I acommplish them.
-That was my problem - I struggled with reaching my goals.
-I was inconsistent.
-Part of the issue involves the design of the app I want.
-It must look neat and very user-friendly.
+I developed this app because I could not find a goal/habit tracking app or todo list app that focuses on helping me stick to my goals until I accomplish them.
+My problem was inconsistency in reaching my goals, and I needed an app that was both neat and user-friendly to help me stay on track.

-I believe that reaching your goals shouldn't be complicated or messy.
-Just focus on what's important, and you'll get there.

-This project is distinct from the previous ones I made - not a Social Network app nor an E-Commerce site.
-It utilizes more than one Model (4 in total), relies heavily on vanilla JavaScript to function smoothly like React, and works well in all screen sizes.
+This project is distinct from my previous ones, as it is neither a Social Network app nor an E-Commerce site.
+The app utilizes more than one model (four in total) and relies heavily on vanilla JavaScript to ensure smooth functionality, similar to React, while maintaining compatibility across all screen sizes.

-This project is complex because, with simplicity and UI/UX in mind, it must allow the user to:
+Goals Tracker helps users manage both big goals and daily tasks, making it different from regular task managers that often focus only on checklists or deadlines.
+The app is designed to connect big, long-term goals to small, daily actions, helping users track their progress and stay motivated.

+The app is complex because it has several connected parts working together.
+For example, the database includes models for users, big goals, daily tasks, and a system to check off tasks each day.
+These models are linked together, so when a user updates their daily tasks, their progress toward bigger goals is also updated automatically.
+Managing these relationships required careful planning to make sure everything stays organized and works correctly.

+What makes the app truly unique is its focus on helping users form good habits.
+The daily task check-in system encourages users to stay consistent, while tracking progress over time helps them see how their small efforts lead to big results.
+This approach is inspired by productivity and self-improvement principles, setting the app apart from other projects in the course.

+Goals Tracker allows users to:
-- create and delete "big goals"
+- Create and delete "big goals"
-- determine the status of all "big goals" at home page
+- Determine the status of all "big goals" on the home page
-- visually understand the timeline for each "big goal"
+- Visually understand the timeline for each "big goal"
-- create and delete "daily actions"
+- Create and delete "daily actions"
-- view and complete "daily actions" for all "big goals" at home page
+- View and complete "daily actions" for all "big goals" on the home page
-- feel secured with user authentication and form validations
+- Feel secure with user authentication and form validations
-- feel at ease with creating, tracking, and completing goals
+- Feel at ease with creating, tracking, and completing goals

-At first, I considered using React for smooth functionality and lesser code.
-But doing so won't make it complex, so I decided to simply use plain vanilla JavaScript.
-Therefore, a great amount of time was spent on the UI/UX.
-I looked into a lot of different project entries at Dribbble.com for inspiration for the design.
+Initially, I considered using React for smoother functionality and less code, but I decided to use plain vanilla JavaScript to increase the complexity of the project.
+A significant amount of time was spent on the UI/UX design, drawing inspiration from various project entries on Dribbble.com.

 I used Bootstrap CSS for the structure and customized CSS for the details.
-All boxes, modals, sections, etc. were coded with the intention to make the user feel home.
-I implemented 3 JavaScript files: home.js, big_goal.js, and utils.js.
-All three files work together to ensure smooth functionality with all requests made by the user, making it more React-like.
+All elements, such as boxes, modals, and sections, were coded with the intention of making the user feel at home.
+The app implements three JavaScript files: `home.js`, `big_goal.js`, and `utils.js`.
+These files work together to ensure smooth functionality for all user requests, making the app more React-like.

-All requests made from the client are all handled accordingly in Django backend.

-The database being used is PostgreSQL.
+All client requests are handled by the Django backend, ensuring robust and secure data management.
+The app uses PostgreSQL as its database, providing reliable and efficient data storage.

-Goals Tracker is deployed live at fly.io.
+Goals Tracker is deployed live at fly.io, showcasing its functionality and accessibility.

 ## Files and directories